-- Patients' needs were assessed and care was planned in line with current guidance such as from the British, European and American Endodontic Societies. - There were effective systems in place to reduce and minimise the risk and spread of infection. - The practice had effective safeguarding processes in place and staff understood their responsibilities for safeguarding adults and children living in vulnerable circumstances. - Staff reported incidents and kept records of these which the practice used for shared learning. - There were effective arrangements in place for managing medical emergencies. - Equipment, such as the air compressor, autoclave (steriliser), fire extinguishers, and X-ray equipment had all been checked for effectiveness and had been regularly serviced.
+- Patients' needs were assessed and care was planned in line with current guidance such as from the British, European and American Endodontic Societies. - There were effective systems in place to reduce and minimise the risk and spread of infection. - The practice had safeguarding processes in place and staff understood their responsibilities for safeguarding adults and children living in vulnerable circumstances. - Staff reported incidents and kept records of these which the practice used for shared learning. - There were effective arrangements in place for managing medical emergencies. - Equipment, such as the air compressor, fire extinguishers, and X-ray equipment had all been checked for effectiveness and had been regularly serviced - Patients indicated that they felt they were listened to and that they received good care from a helpful and caring practice team. - The practice ensured staff maintained the necessary skills and competence to support the needs of patients. - The practice had clear procedures for managing comments, concerns or complaints.

-- Patients indicated that they felt they were listened to and that they received good care from a helpful and caring practice team. - The practice ensured staff maintained the necessary skills and competence to support the needs of patients. - The practice had implemented clear procedures for managing comments, concerns or complaints. - The provider had a clear vision for the practice and staff told us they were well supported by the management team. - Governance arrangements and audits were effective in improving the quality and safety of the services.
+- The provider had a clear vision for the practice and staff told us they were well supported by the staff team - There were arrangements for identifying, recording and managing risks through the use of risk assessments and audit processes.
+However, we identified some areas where these processes should be improved.